rcjj98/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the export mechanism behaves at each step.

 Step 1.
-User enters their desired csv file path into the application (e.g. `export ../../my_data.csv`).
+User enters the file path of the csv file into the application (e.g. `export ../../my_data.csv`).

 Step 2.
 The file path is passed to `ExportCommandParser#parse()` and `ExportCommandParser#checkFilePath()` checks the validity of the file path.

 Step 3.
 After checking that the file path is valid, the data type of the file path is converted from its *string* representation into a *Path* representation.

 Step 4.
 A new `ExportCommand` object is created with the file path as its parameter.